Arizona Misdemeanor Crimes by Class and Sentences

 Learn how misdemeanor sentencing works in Arizona, how previous convictions can affect your sentence, and when you might get probation instead of jail.

-In Arizona, misdemeanors are crimes that carry a potential punishment of up to six months in jail and/or a fine of up to $2,500.
+In Arizona, misdemeanors are crimes that carry a potential punishment of up to six months in jail and a fine of up to $2,500.
 Felonies in Arizona are punishable by a year or more in state prison.
-The least-serious offenses, known as petty offenses in Arizona, are punished only by a fine of up to $300.
-(Ariz.
-Rev. Stat. §§ 13-601, 13-602 (2020).)
+Read on to learn how Arizona classifies and penalizes misdemeanor offenses.

 How Misdemeanor Sentencing Works in Arizona